 Clearing many notifications quickly - along with a preview of a new comment, Inbox also displays other relevant information such as how long ago the comment was made, in which team, and on which page.
 This helps users quickly decide whether or not a notification can be marked as read without navigating to the full conversation.
 To mark a message as read using Inbox, simply open Inbox and click on any red dot.

 Typing the @ symbol in Samepage triggers a few useful tools.
 Upon typing it along with the first letter of anything you're trying to mention, a suggestion list will appear 1.
-You can then select a person, page, or file from the list to get someone's attention or create a link 2.
-The @ symbol can be used virtually anywhere and will help you with the following:
+You can then select a person, chat, team, file, page, or folder from the list to get someone's attention or create a link 2.
+The @ symbol can be used in a chat message or on a page.

-Mentioning people - by typing the @ symbol and the first few characters of someone's name, you'll see Samepage auto-suggest a list of people.
+By typing the @ symbol and the first few characters of someone's name, you'll see Samepage auto-suggest a list of people.
 When posting a comment that contains an @mentioned user, that user will get a special notification.
 Instead of a red dot with a number in it, they'll see a red dot with the @ symbol in it.
 This will let them know they've been mentioned specifically and will often grab their attention faster.
 Please note that @mentioning people on pages does not send a notication.

 Files stored in a team's FILES section can be @mentioned on pages and in comments. @ mentioning these files automatically creates a link for easier navigation.
 To @mention a file, simply type the @ symbol followed by the first few characters of the file name.
 You'll see it pop up in an auto-suggestion list.
 Select it to have Samepage create a link to the file for you.